lathou/korean-keyboard/README.md

 # korean-keyboard

-Virtual Korean or french keyboard with angular
+Virtual Korean or French keyboard with angular